 They claim they put sites through their verification process before they provide the pharmacy their PharmacyChecker seal of approval.
 They also say they do some onsite inspections and have some purchases analyzed to confirm drug accuracy.

 In Canada, there is a similar accrediting organization called Canadian International Pharmacy Association (CIPA).
 It was founded in 2002.
 It is a Canadian association of licensed retail pharmacies.

 You can search by pharmacy name.
-There are currently 69 accredited pharmacies listed.
-A complete list can be found here.
+There are currently 63 accredited pharmacies listed.
+A complete list with web address can be found here.